Prison food: Taiwan

 Taiwanese prisons typically serve simple meals.
 Breakfast in some prisons may include soy milk and rice rolls.
 Lunch and dinner may include rice, vegetables, fish, and meat.
 One prison in Taichung serves up to 4 and 1/2 tons of rice to the inmates every day.
 This amounts to just 500g of rice per prisoner per day plus some vegetables or fish.

 Oceania

+Australia

+Prisons in Australia are operated by the correctional systems of the state and territories, with meal regulations varying accordingly.
+However, as of 2004 all state and territory governments had adopted the Standard Guidelines for Corrections in Australia, which provide that all prisoners should have "continuous access to clean drinking water and with nutritional food adequate for health and wellbeing, at the usual hours prepared in accordance with the relevant health standards".

+Food quality was historically poor in Australian gaols and was a frequent source of prisoner discontent.
+Several riots at Fremantle Prison and the Bathurst riots were attributed in part to instances where prisoners were served contaminated meals.
+The 1978 report of the Royal Commission into New South Wales Prisons found that food at maximum-security prisons was "at best unpalatable and at worst not fit for human consumption".

 New Zealand

 The New Zealand Department of Corrections is required by law to provide three meals per day, one of which must be hot, and meals cannot be more than 14 hours apart.
 As of February 2020, the average meal cost is $6.03 per prisoner per day.

 An example daily prison menu includes the following: